anushka712/Todos/README.md

 # TodoApp
-TodoApp using the html, CSS, JS and react.
+TodoApp using  html, CSS, JS and react.